Draft World Splitter Settings

 Why It Exists

 The boundary matters because uncommitted draft worlds are temporary setup state.
 They must not become committed worlds, app-wide settings, migrations, source records, chunk records, or hidden database rows just because the backend needs a place to hold defaults.
+Committed-world splitter settings are handled by a separate world database storage contract.

 Ownership Boundary